Fusion-Data-Platform/fdp/README.rst

 Features
 ------------------------------

-* Reduce

 FDP reduces barriers to entry for new users and facilitates collaborative development of analysis and visualization tools.
-FDP is build on the popular and free platform of Python, Numpy, and Matplotlib, and FDP is collaboratively developed as an open-source project on Github.

-Fusion Data Platform (FDP) is a data framework in Python for magnetic fusion experiments.
-FDP streamlines data discovery, analysis methods, and visualization.

 * Integrate data sources, data, and analysis methods in a single, extensible data object
 * Streamline data access for multiple facilities, diagnostics, and databases

   * Organize data and analysis methods in an intuitive object-oriented framework

 * Promote collaborative code development and reduce inefficient code duplication